-- The UPP qualifies as a jointly sponsored pension plan within the meaning of the Act and is listed under subsection 1.3.1(3) of Regulation 909 under the Act; - A copy of the previous actuarial report of the UPP as at January 1, 2020, the effective date of the UPP; - Member data provided by the actuaries for the SEPPs which were used for the preparation of the SEPP Transfer and Conversion Reports as of July 1, 2021, as well as data for new entrants as of July 1, 2021 provided by the administrators of the SEPPs; - Asset data taken from the special purpose audited statements prepared by the SEPPs as of June 30, 2021; - A copy of the UPP plan text filed for registration with the regulatory authorities; - A copy of the Statement of the Investment Policies and Procedures of the UPP adopted as of July 1, 2021;
+- The UPP qualifies as a jointly sponsored pension plan within the meaning of the Act and is listed under subsection 1.3.1(3) of Regulation 909 under the Act; - A copy of the previous actuarial report of the UPP as at July 1, 2021, the conversion date of the UPP; - A copy of the Cost Certificate as of January 1, 2022 in connection with the transfer of assets and liabilities from The Contributory Pension Plan for TUFA Employees of Trent University to the UPP effective January 1, 2022 pursuant to s.
+80.4 of the Act. - Member data compiled as of January 1, 2022 by the UPP; - Asset data provided by the UPP including the audited financial statements; - A copy of the UPP plan text filed for registration with the regulatory authorities; - A copy of the Statement of the Investment Policies and Procedures of the UPP, effective January 1, 2022; and - A copy of the Funding Policy for the UPP adopted by the Joint Sponsors in December 2019 and as amended effective January 1, 2022, and filed with the regulatory authorities.

-- A copy of the Funding Policy for the UPP adopted in December 2019 by the Joint Sponsors and filed with the regulatory authorities, which includes the actuarial assumptions and methods to be used for the conversion date actuarial valuation; and - A copy of the Transfer Agreements entered into by each of the Universities with the Joint Sponsors of the UPP.